alicejasmine/acmecorporation/README.md

     Id INT IDENTITY(1,1) PRIMARY KEY,
     serial_number NVARCHAR(20) NOT NULL UNIQUE);

+tables are created in the default schema dbo.

 ## Running SQL Server with Docker
 Here are the instructions to run SQL Server with Docker: